Trail Smoke Eaters (senior): 1938–39 season

 The 1938–39 Trail Smoke Eaters represented Canada at the 1939 World Ice Hockey Championships.

 The Trail Smoke Eaters on their 1938–39 European tour set in the annuals of international hockey what is likely to stand for a great many years.
-They were true ambassadors to the world, and displayed a brand of hockey that saw excellent stick-handling, and superb passing; and with very little body contact.
+They were true ambassadors to the world, and displayed a brand of hockey that saw excellent stick-handling, and superb passing, and with very little body contact.

 Everywhere on the Continent, the Smoke Eaters found themselves surrounded by enthusiastic crowds, who literally mobbed them in autograph-seeking fervor, after every appearance.
-Easily the most colourful team to ever play abroad, the Canadian champions were immensely popular, and their success with foreign fans was tremendous--and at times amazing.
+Easily the most colourful team to ever play abroad, the Canadian champions were immensely popular, and they were highly successful with foreign fans.

 It was generally agreed that their inspiring play did more to promote the game throughout the nine countries they visited, than the efforts of any other single organization.

 The Smoke Eaters made only a couple of changes from their Allan Cup team, and made the grueling trip with only 13 players.
 Coach Elmer Piper left the club for a similar post with the Turner Valley Oilers of the Alberta Senior League, after only spending one season with the Smokies.
 His position was taken over by Ab Cronie, who doubled as a playing-coach.
 Captain Dave Duchak also passed up the trip by accepting a job as the playing-coach of the Calgary Stampeders.
 Art Forrest, a native Trail product, returned after a stint with a hockey team in London, England, and filled in for Duchak.
 Forrest's trip was short cut, for while the Smoke Eaters were playing a two-game exhibition game series in Lethbridge against the Maple Leafs, on the first leg of their Trans-Canada tour, he was rushed to the hospital for an appendectomy.
 Benny Hayes, a slick forward with the Lethbridge Maple Leafs, was picked up by the Trail club, and proved himself a valuable member.

 The Smoke Eaters only managed one exhibition at home, before starting their 15,000 mile trip, and that was an easy 8–1 victory over the newly formed Trail Blazers.
 Injuries played a big factor in the Smoke Eaters poor showing across Canada, and they only managed to win eight, tied one game, and lost six in the 15 game series--but they came on strong by winning six of their last seven games in Eastern Canada.
 They outscored the Canadian teams 65 goals to 41.